Beta Readers

 However, quite candidly, if you choose to read the work, I would like your commitment to:

-• ~Notify me when you’re done so we may discuss by phone or in person your impression of the work.
+• Notify me when you’re done so we may discuss by phone or in person your impression of the book.

 Below is the proposed blurb for the jacket cover.